Stepping inside the Angler's Club of New York

 Key moments in Angler's Club of New York history

-There's one very special piece of Anglers' Club-related history I saw that deserves more awareness; here it is:
+There's one very special piece of Anglers' Club-related history I saw that deserves more awareness.
+Here it is:

 This isn't the Angler's Club's first brush with a destructive fate, though.
 In 1975 the FALN, a terrorist group of Puerto Rican nationalists, attempted to plant a bomb in the tavern.
 They bombed the Angler's Club instead.
 Four people eating lunch died in the attack.
-The article from the Sarasota Herald Tribune below has more.
+This article from the Sarasota Herald Tribune has more.

 In the rubble of that explosion, later, as club members were picking through, they found a letter to Theodore Gordon (below, full text in the Fly Fisher's Reader, with more at Classic Trout) and accompanying flies in a trash heap, ready to be thrown away.
 This material is now framed and on display in the club.